Azure/ADX-in-a-Day-Lab1/README.md

 | extend originalSize=Properties.OriginalSize, compressedSize=Properties.compressedSize
 ```

-Note that although the dynamic type appears JSON-like, it can hold values that the JSON model does not represent because they don't exist in JSON (e.g., long, real, datetime, timespan, and guid).
+Note that although the dynamic type appears JSON-like, it can hold values that the JSON model does not represent because they don't exist in JSON (e.g., long, real, datetime, timespan, and GUID).

 ---
 #### Challenge 3, Task 2: Explore the table and columns 🎓